 Scenario 2: After our first conversation, X finds me boring and thinks I don’t have a life.

 X: So what are you doing this weekend?
 Reading again?

 X: I have no idea why you do that.

 MV: Oh good.
 X sighed and ended it.
 No pointless debate needed.
-Poor thing, doesn’t believe in reading.
-I wonder how I ever became friends with X.
+Poor thing doesn’t believe in reading…

-Scenario 3: After our first conversation, X is intrigued about books.
+Scenario 3: After our first conversation, X is intrigued by books.